Md-Shahab-Ali/Netflix_landing_page/README.md

-# Netflix_landing_page
+# Netflix_landing_page_project

-Minimalistic Netflix Landing Page Clone:
+Minimalistic Netflix Landing Page Clone

 This repository showcases my minimalist clone of the Netflix landing page, created entirely with HTML and CSS.
 Explore the responsive design, layout, and styling that closely resembles the original Netflix interface.